spearmin10/demo/tsrain-installer/ec2-al2023/README.md

 ### Service Ports

-All standard service ports are available by default.
+All service ports remain available after installing the Protocol Multiplexer.
-In addition, a protocol multiplexer runs on port 443, allowing access to SMTP, IMAP4, and TSRAIN WebMail (HTTPS) over a single port by detecting the protocol.
+In addition, the Protocol Multiplexer runs on port 443, enabling access to SMTP, IMAP4, and TSRAIN WebMail (HTTPS) over a single port by detecting the protocol of each incoming connection.

 #### Accessing from Clients
 The protocol multiplexer can identify the service based on a **client certificate** presented during the TLS handshake.